MoSync/MoSyncDoc/docs/sdk/cpp/guides/camera/native-camera-api/index.md

 * **setFlashMode**\\
 This is used to set the flash mode.
 The flash modes are: auto, on, off and torch.
 The availability of these modes depends on the model of device or camera source (front, back).
 For example most of the front cameras support only the "off" flash mode.
-See [Camera values](#Camera_values) for flash values.<br />
+See [Camera values](#mosync-anchor-camera-values).

 		myCameraWidget->setFlashMode(FLASH_ON);

 ### **Focus**

 * **setFocusMode**\\
 This is used to set the focus mode.
 The focus modes are: auto, infinity, macro and fixed.
 Like in the flash mode the availability of this modes depend on the phone model and camera source.
-See [Camera values](#Camera_values) for focus values.
+See [Camera values](#mosync-anchor-camera-values) for focus values.

 		myCameraWidget->setFocusMode(FOCUS_AUTO);